Madonna University: Campus media

-Print publications

 The Madonna Now is the university's magazine for alumni and friends.
 The Madonna Herald is the university's newspaper, which is produced by Madonna's Journalism Department, headed by professor Neal Haldane.
 The Madonna Muse is an annual literary journal.

-Radio

 In the university's Franciscan Center studios, students operate an online radio station at Live 365.
 The format is freeform, and features occasional live broadcasts from students of the program.

-Television

 The Broadcast and Cinema Arts students produce a television show, Celebrate Michigan, which airs on MyTV20 in the Detroit area.

 Athletics

 The Madonna athletic teams are the Crusaders.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 1997–98 academic year; while its football team competes in the Mideast League of the Mid-States Football Association (MSFA).

-Madonna competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cheerleading, cross country, football, golf, lacrosse, soccer and track & Field; while women's sports include basketball, bowling, cheerleading, competitive Dance, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.
+Madonna competes in 21 intercollegiate varsity sports.
+Men's sports include baseball, basketball, bowling, cheerleading, cross country, football, golf, lacrosse, soccer and track & Field; women's sports include basketball, bowling, cheerleading, competitive dance, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.

-Football

-Madonna added football to its program in the 2020 season.

-Facilities

 The campus features a renovated basketball and volleyball gymnasium, Alliance Catholic Credit Union Arena at the Performing Arts, Academics, and Athletics Center, with a capacity of 1,200; international-size soccer field, which hosts camps and tournaments; Ilitch Ballpark baseball field and fast-pitch softball field.